 Making a mistake with spelling or grammar is a cardinal sin with such a prepared piece of writing.

 Try reading it aloud a few times to see if commas are in the right place and sentence structure makes sense.
-Often teachers offer to have a read over your Personal Statement so reach out to them for a fresh set of eyes.
+Often teachers offer to have a read of your Personal Statement so reach out to them for a fresh set of eyes.

-For the content side of things, it may be wise to find someone who has experience with the application process to have a read over but pretty much anyone can help you out checking for spelling and grammar so don’t be afraid to ask for help and feedback.
+For the content side of things, it may be wise to find someone who has experience with the application process to have a read over but pretty much anyone can help you out by checking for spelling and grammar so don’t be afraid to ask for help and feedback.

 Don’t use a thesaurus too much.